AAA World Cruiserweight Championship

-The AAA World Cruiserweight Championship (Campeonato Mundial Crucero AAA) is a professional wrestling championship contested for in the Mexican lucha libre promotion Lucha Libre AAA Worldwide (AAA) and WWE.
+The AAA World Cruiserweight Championship (Campeonato Mundial Crucero AAA) is a professional wrestling championship promoted by the Mexican promotion Lucha Libre AAA Worldwide (AAA), a sister promotion of WWE.
 The championship cannot be competed for by anyone who is over the Cruiserweight division weight limit of 105 kg.
-Traditionally this division is labelled as the "Junior Heavyweight" division in Mexico while "Cruiserweight" is a term more used in the United States or Canada.
-The current champion is Laredo Kid, who is in his second reign.
-He won the title by defeating Matt Riddle at Cierre De La Gira Origenes on December 7, 2024.
+Traditionally, this division is labeled as the "Junior Heavyweight" division in Mexico while "Cruiserweight" is a term more used in the United States or Canada.
+The current champion is Rey Fénix, who is in his second reign.
+He won the title by defeating Laredo Kid at Noche de Los Grandes on May 30, 2026.

 The championship was originally named the AAA Cruiserweight Championship. but had the word "world" added to the name after El Hijo del Fantasma won a match on August 17, 2014, that unified the championship with the AAA Fusión Championship.
 A total of fourteen men have held the championship for a total of sixteen different title reigns.